Islandora-Collaboration-Group/ISLE/docs/optional-components/blazegraph.md

 ### Assumptions

-* Prior to installation, enduser will have a running ISLE system using the current release of `1.3.0` images.
+* Prior to installation, end user will have a running ISLE system using the current release of `1.3.0` images.

 * This installation process will give the functionality as stated in the `Systems Requirements` image table above for `Blazegraph` testing and even `TICK` stack usage.